Skip to main content

 If You Believe You Have a Claim Against a 911 Dispatcher, Consult a Lawyer

-As you can see, cases against 911 dispatchers can get quite complex and are challenging to win.
-If you believe you may have a claim for injuries you or a loved one suffered, you should consider consulting with experienced personal injury lawyers.
+As you can see, cases against 911 dispatchers can get quite complex.
+They are challenging to win.
+If you believe you may have a claim for injuries you or a loved one suffered, you should consider consulting with an experienced personal injury lawyer.
 Many offer a free consultation before you need to agree to an attorney-client relationship with a law firm.

-And you may wish to contact a lawyer quickly.
-States limit the time in which you can bring a lawsuit for personal injuries, and you will want to make sure the evidence of your 911 calls is not destroyed before you can take action.
+You may want to contact a lawyer quickly.
+States limit the time in which you can bring a lawsuit for personal injuries.
+You'll also want to make sure the evidence of your 911 calls is not destroyed before you can take action.

 Was this helpful?